-Texas Christian Athletic League is dedicated to organize, stimulate, encourage, promote, and increase the Kingdom of Christ through athletic programs.
+Texas Christian Flag League is dedicated to organize, stimulate, encourage, promote, and increase the spiritual influence of Christ through athletic programs.
 They endeavor to use all means to develop character in the students and coaches in the league.
-In doing so, their commitment is to foster a spirit of fair play, good fellowship, true sportsmanship, and wholesome competition for young men and women.
+In so doing, their commitment is to foster a spirit of fair play, good fellowship, true sportsmanship, and wholesome competition for young athletes.

-In our Society, athletes can be so overemphasized.
-T-CAL realizes the importance of a solid athletic program to each school, but also realizes the importance of a Christ centered environment to each athlete.
-The motto of T-CAL is “God’s standard is…Excellence!”
+TCFL realizes the importance of a solid athletic program for each school, but also realizes the importance of a Christ centered environment for each athlete.
 The league strongly believes every young person should have an opportunity to compete with the best and against the best.
-Therefore, the athletes in T-CAL are given the opportunity to test their skills with some of the best athletes in the state while maintaining a Christ centered environment.
+Therefore, the athletes in TCFL are given the opportunity to test their skills with some of the best athletes in the state while maintaining a Christ centered environment.

 Psalms 133:1 says “Behold how good and how pleasant it is for brethren to dwell together in unity.”
-Although we compete against one another there is a bigger picture.
+Although we compete against one another, there is a bigger picture.
 It is providing for Christian schools and students the best opportunity in extracurricular activities.
-How?
-Through the input of the schools involved.
-Ideas, suggestions, and recommendations of member schools are continuing to make T-CAL more and more of a “league” in every sense of the word.
+The league accomplishes this through the input of the schools involved.
+Ideas, suggestions, and recommendations of member schools are continuing to make TCFL more and more of a “league” in every sense of the word.